gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 To make this concrete, we'll use the (tired, but well-known) New York taxi cabs dataset.
-The goal will be to predict if the passenger tips (but that's *really* not the point).
+The goal will be to predict if the passenger tips (but that's *really* not the point.).
 We'll train the data on a single month's worth of data, and predict on the full dataset[^2].

 First, let's load in the first month of data from disk: